Flat-Plate Solar Array (FSA) Project Engineering

 and managed by the Jet Propulsion Laboratory, was formed in 1975 by the

-U.S. Department of Energy to develop the module/array technology needed
+U.S. Department of Energy to develop the flat-plate module and array technology

-to attain widespread terrestrial use of photovoltaics by 1985.
-To accomplish
+needed to attain widespread terrestrial use of photovoltaics by 1985.

-this, the FSA Project established and managed an Industry, University,
+To accomplish this, the FSA Project established and managed an Industry,

-and Federal Government Team to perform the needed research and development.
+University, and Federal Government Team to perform the needed research

-This web site deals with the portion of the FSA Project that was directed
+This web site deals with the portion of the FSA Project and DOE PV Program

-at developing the engineering technology base required to achieve modules
+that was directed at developing the engineering technology base required

 of functional, safety, and reliability requirements for such applications;